Skip to main content

 If the guarantor does not fulfill their obligations, the landlord may pursue legal action to recover unpaid rent or damages.

 Yes, a guarantor can have their own lease.
-However, their financial responsibilities on the existing lease may impact their ability to guarantee another.
+However, their financial responsibilities under the existing lease may impact their ability to guarantee another.

 A co-signer is equally responsible for the lease from the start, while a guarantor is only responsible if the tenant defaults.